Looking for a good canned food for your cat?

-Halo Impulse Rabbit & Garden is one of the canned cat foods that I wanted to review long time ago so I did.
-As we know, wet canned food is a complement of dry food, adding the hydration that cats need in their diet.
-It also provides crude source of proteins, however most of the proteins are obtained through dry food.
+Halo Impulse Rabbit & Garden is one of the canned cat foods that I wanted to review a long time ago so I did.
+As we know, wet canned food is a complement to dry food, adding the hydration that cats need to their diet.
+It also provides a crude source of proteins, however, most of the proteins are obtained through dry food.
+I chose this brand because I was looking for alternative wet food, other than the one I currently feed my cat.

 Let’s check the ingredients of Halo Impulse Rabbit & Garden: